 Click here to learn more about DriveWise and DriveAdvise.

 Our Family Services Community Grants focus on programs that address three areas of need: Education; Recreation and Community Activities; and Young Adult and Adult Services.
 Since 2007, we have awarded over $3.7 million for 172 grants across the country.
 In this section, we will highlight specifically those programs that serve young adults and adults on the spectrum.
-To learn more about all of the grants we’ve funded to date, please visit our Family Services Community Grants Database.
-To view our Science Grants, please click here.
+To learn more about all of the grants we’ve funded to date, please visit our Grants Database and search Family Services.